minjae-lulu/minjae-lulu.github.io/index.md

 ## About Me

-I am a Combined MS-PhD in [CSE](https://cse.unist.ac.kr/) at [UNIST](https://www.unist.ac.kr/) advised by Prof. [Hyeonwoo yu](https://bogus2000.github.io/) where I am a member of UNIST Artificial Intelligence and Robotics ([Lair](https://lair.unist.ac.kr/)) Lab.
-My current research interests include neural radiance field, deep learning, robotics.
+Hi!
+I am a Combined MS-PhD in [AIGS](https://aigs.unist.ac.kr/eng/index.php) at UNIST advised by Prof. [Hyeonwoo yu](https://bogus2000.github.io/) where I am a member of UNIST Artificial Intelligence and Robotics ([Lair](https://lair.unist.ac.kr/)).
+As a researcher, I hope my research contribute to society positively and I believe that intelligent robot  is a step towards achieving that goal.
+My current research interest focuses on using deep learning techniques to enhance robots' spatial perception.
+By improving their ability to perceive their environment accurately, we can enable robots to make better decisions, perform more complex tasks, and ultimately help people in various ways.

 <br>
 <!-- From the very beginning of undergraduate studies (sophomore), I have been interested in participating in research activities in the areas of Computer Science.
 During 2020, I have worked as a research assistant in Software Engineering lab with focus on patch validation, and later I was a research assistant in Applied Cryptography lab with focus on privacy-preserving machine learning. -->